YonatanPissinger/auction/README.md

 For sellers, it opens ThirdScreen to get product to match.
 It calls Server which checks Database and shows matches in FourthScreen.

-This separation of concerns with GUI screens, centralized server logic, and mock database allows building up the chat flow and business logic modularly.
+This separation of concerns with GUI screens, centralized server logic, and mock database allows building up the market flow and business logic modularly.
 The components work together to achieve the overall goal of matching buyers and sellers based on product interests.

 Here are some conceptual differences that make this app unique compared to other typical market apps: